keep-network/sortition-pools/README.md

 to frontrunning the beacon or a public cached seed being used) may be able to manipulate selection outcomes to some degree by selectively updating the pool.

-To mitigate this, application using sortition pool should lock sortition pool state before seed used for the new selection is known and should unlock the pool once the selection process is over, keeping in mind potential timeouts and result challenges.
+To mitigate this, applications using sortition pool should lock sortition pool state before seed used for the new selection is known and should unlock the pool once the selection process is over, keeping in mind potential timeouts and result challenges.